Mikejo5000/vsts-docs-pr/docs/work/customize/customize-cards.md

 As a first step, you'll see that you can change the card display for each work item type (WIT) that shows up on your Kanban board.

 0. From your Kanban board, click the gear icon to open Settings.
-	::: moniker-end
 	![Kanban board, open card customization](_img/customize-cards/open-config-dialog.png)
 	<!---<img src="_img/kanban-card-customize-open-settings.png" alt="Kanban board, open card customization" style="border: 1px solid #C3C3C3;" /> -->